Apprenticeship Frequently Asked Questions

 In trades that have joint apprenticeship committees, the committees provide direction for apprenticeship training, select qualified candidates for apprenticeship, and advise the school in updating curriculum for apprentices.

-A Joint Apprenticeship Training Committee (JATC or JAC) is made up of equal representation from both management and labor together with various consultants, such as the Dean of Advanced Manufacturing from Lakeshore Technical College, and a representative from the Bureau of Apprenticeship Standards.
+A Joint Apprenticeship Training Committee (JATC or JAC) is made up of equal representation from both management and labor together with various consultants, such as the Dean of Advanced Manufacturing from Lakeshore College, and a representative from the Bureau of Apprenticeship Standards.

 Some large industrial plants have bargaining agreements with unions that offer apprenticeship opportunities only to workers already employed in their unskilled labor pool.
 This may make it necessary for an applicant to accept some other job at such a firm and then apply for apprenticeship training when the opportunity arises.
 Some plants have established in-plant joint apprenticeship committees that oversee training of apprentices.